juliendenize/Small-JavaScript-Projects/README.md

 There are two scripts that I wrote:
 - `js/app.js` which works with old objects with prototypes.
 - `js/appClassesES6.js` which works with ES6 classes.

+### Budget
+In this project a prompt asks for your budget.
+Then you can add expenses and see how much money you have left.
+All the expenses are tracked.